tarwn/lessthandot-hugo/blogs/content/posts/2009-01-09-sql-friday-the-best-sql-server-links-of-6.md

 **[Seek or scan?][5]**

 One very common question that I see on the forums is on index seeks and index scans.
-A query is resulting in a table/clustered index scan, even though there’s an index on one or more of the columns been searched on.
+A query is resulting in a table/clustered index scan, even though there's an index on one or more of the columns been searched on.
 Gail Shaw does a nice explanation

 **[Don't Touch that Shrink Button!][6]**